Arturgouveia1970/personal-budget-app/README.md

 # ![](https://img.shields.io/badge/Microverse-blueviolet) Blog-App
-> ** This is a recipe App
+> ** This is a personal budget controller Application

-- The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+The Ruby on Rails capstone project is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
 ## Built With

 - Ruby on Rails